plurid/deserve/packages/deserve-router/README.md

 The client-server architecture is meant to surpass two problems: the [Byzantine generals problem](https://en.wikipedia.org/wiki/Byzantine_fault), correction of transmission, and the [broadcasting problem](https://en.wikipedia.org/wiki/Broadcasting_(networking)), multiplicity/dissipation of transmission.
 Simply put, the client-server architecture is the easiest way to establish a network between providers and consumers.
 And this has worked until now, given the somewhat impersonal nature of the data handled by computers: general documents, extensions of the paper metaphor into a digital space.
 However, if we are to generate a personal computing space, the client-server architecture reveals it's grounding in the [master-slave dialectic](https://en.wikipedia.org/wiki/Master%E2%80%93slave_dialectic) and with it the inadequacy of assuring the control of the data into the generator's grasp, if you will, a master-master dialectic.

-This grounding of a `why` must be this deep, if not even deeper, since data will become ultimately the final material, and its flows ought to concern everyone and everything.
-However, very simply put: you must become your own server.
+This grounding of a `why` must happen at this depth, if not even deeper, since data will become ultimately the final material, and its flows ought to concern everyone and everything.
+However, very simply put, regarding the problem of data ownership there is only one solution: you must become your own server.

 ## The What